alisagannota/Library/readme/readme.md

 # Goals

 1. I want to have the "type=range" sliders correspond with audio files to adjust the volume of them individually.
 I created the sliders themsleves and formatted them.
 Now, I am trying to figure out what is the best way to code that interaction.
-I started to experiment with JS to see if that would work but I still haven't been able to figure that out. *(Update: I think I kind of figured it out, will ahve to test properly later)*
+I started to experiment with JS to see if that would work but I still haven't been able to figure that out.
+*(Update: I think I kind of figured it out, will ahve to test properly later)* *(Update 2: only works on my computer :( )*

 2. After that, I'll have to see if the layering of sounds works.